 Motion pictures have their own special language that enables them to communicate action, ideas, and emotions.
-During these four, three hour sessions, we will look closely at four basic linguistic tools that most films use.
+Each session will look closely at four basic linguistic tools that most films use.
+Each lecture will be followed by a film.
+The cost of the film is included in your ticket!

 Mise-en-Scene is a term that refers to everything in the implied world of the film.
 This includes people, costumes, sets, props, lighting, some sound, color and the way these elements are viewed through the camera’s lenses as it moves about.
 We will look at various approaches to mise-en-scene including selections from Casablanca, The Cabinet of Dr. Caligari, Double Indemnity, Saving Private Ryan, and Mr. Turner.
-If time permits, we will screen Casablanca in its entirety.
+After the lecture, we will screen Casablanca in its entirety.

 (Please note: Parental Discretion Advised.)

 Editing is the process by which individual shots are joined together.
 We will explore several different ways that this unique cinematic device can be used including “continuity editing,” “parallel editing,” “analytical editing,” and “montage.”
 Our examples will be drawn from Casablanca, The Battleship Potemkin, Psycho, and Russian Ark.
-If time permits, we will screen Sliding Doors in its entirety.
+Following the lecture, we will screen Sliding Doors in its entirety.

 Narrative Structure.
 While we often expect the action of films to unfold in chronological order, there are many other possibilities.
 In our final session, we will look at various components of film narrative and how they can be manipulated to create anticipation, tension, and resolution.
 Our examples will be drawn from Casablanca, Sunset Boulevard, and Run Lola, Run.
-We will screen Vertigo in its entirety.
-Russ Collins will be the guest lecturer.
+Following the lecture, we will screen Vertigo in its entirety.

 A film education program recommended for adults 18 and over.
 These 3-hour classes take place on Sundays from 12-3 pm and consists of a lecture followed by a movie.